multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ## Depositing rewards / Conclusion

-Currently, there is no way to deposit rewards into the SC, unless the owner makes it payable, which is generally bad practice, and not recommded.
+Currently, there is no way to deposit rewards into the SC, unless the owner makes it payable, which is generally bad practice, and not recommended.

 As this is a fairly simple task compared to what we've done already, we'll leave this as an exercise to the reader.
 You'll have to add a `payable("EGLD")` endpoint, and additionally, a storage mapper that keeps track of the remaining rewards.